gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Can define a standalone executable, shared library or static library binary, and the appropriate tasks are created and configured appropriately.
 - Can define and configure standalone compile and link tasks.

-## Build a native component using multiple tool chains
+## Story: Build a native component using multiple tool chains

 This story adds support for building a native component using multiple tool chains.
 Each variant may have a tool chain associated with it.